 Many search admins bookmark central tools, resources, and information so it’s easy for you to find them.
 They can also define answers to usual questions in your organization as well as locations that people need to find.
 If search thinks this content is the best match for your search, you'll find it right at the top of the search results page.
 Try searching for things like 'benefits,' 'HR,' or 'IT support'.
 If there's a defined answer for a common question, such as “change password”, you'll get the steps to follow.
 Does your organization have many buildings?
 Try searching for one of them, for example "building 10".
 If your search admin has defined where the building is located, you'll get a map to get there.

 Can others find my content?

-Your Microsoft Search history isn't shared with others.
-If many people search for the same thing, Microsoft Search tells your search admin that the search is popular, but not who has searched for it.
-The search admin can define which resources are good results for popular queries and thus make search better for your organization.
+If many people in your organization search for the same thing, Microsoft Search tells your search admin that the search is popular, but not who has searched for it.
+The search admin can use this information to define resources that are reliable results for popular queries.
+This makes search better for you and your organization.

 Your search history helps you quickly get back to things you've found before.
 It contains your searches in Outlook, SharePoint Online, and Office.com.
 You can review your search history at any time by downloading it.